John Powless

-John D. Powless (August 24, 1932 – May 20, 2021) was an American basketball and tennis coach at the University of Wisconsin–Madison and a player on the international senior tennis circuit.
+John Dale Powless (August 24, 1932 – May 20, 2021) was an American basketball and tennis player and coach at the University of Wisconsin–Madison and a player on the international senior tennis circuit.

-Background
+Tennis career

 Powless was born and raised in Flora, Illinois, and played on the Flora High School basketball, tennis and football teams, where he won the State tournament in tennis his senior year, the only person to have done so below Decatur, a record still held to this day.
 He received a Basketball Scholarship to the University of Michigan with an agreement to play tennis.
 After one semester he left and went to Murray State University and graduated in 1956.
 He played basketball and tennis and still ranks among the school's all-time greats in both sports.
 He was one of five charter members in Murray State's Hall of Fame, which was originated in 1957.
 He returned to Michigan and earned a master's degree.

 As a 6'5" sophomore forward in 1955, he led his team to the Kentucky Invitational title.
 As a tennis player, Powless never lost a tennis match in three years of varsity competition and was the Ohio Valley Conference singles champion all three seasons.
 He also shared the conference doubles championship all three years and later served six years as captain and coach of the United States Junior Davis Cup team.

 Powless lost in the first round of the 1955, 1956, 1962, and 1963 U.S. National Championships, but reached the second round in 1959 and 1964.
-He defeated US Ranked #1 Barry MacKay in the 1960 Atlanta Championships tournament, and won the event.

-Career
+His finest season was 1960 with three tournament wins.
+He defeated Billy Lenoir, a later Cincinnati Masters champion, in the final of the 1960 ILTF Southern Championships in Atlanta in three straight sets.
+He won the 1960 Anniston, Alabama event, defeating Lester Sack and Harry Hoffman Jr. in the semifinal and final.